How Menopause Affects Your Skin

 Helpful information:

 Good skin is not just about dealing with the surface, you need products that go deeper to nourish and strengthen your skin.
-Wellsprings facial serum has key elements to do that with progesterone, oestrogen and hyaluronic acid.
+Wellsprings Bioidentical Face Serum has key elements to do that with progesterone, oestrogen and hyaluronic acid.

 Diet is key, as you need one that promotes body and skin health and the Mediterranean diet is one of the best for this with its emphasis on eating a wide variety of fruit, vegetables, fish and olive oil.

-If you are not an exercise fan it’s worth reconsidering as dit helps skin in two ways.
-First, it relieves stress and boosts circulation, and the extra oxygen and blood flow can help your skin look brighter and healthier.
+If you are not an exercise fan it’s worth reconsidering as it helps skin in two ways.
+It relieves stress and boosts circulation, and the extra oxygen and blood flow can help your skin look brighter and healthier.